 - Effect: The effect is the aftermath of the experience or the symptoms of trauma.
 For example, trauma might cause someone to endure the different effects of insomnia, chronic pain, panic attacks, emotional deregulation, and so on.

-Trauma-Informed Therapy in Four Parts
+Trauma-Informed Therapy For Substance Use in Four Parts

 Trauma-informed therapy seeks to challenge trauma through a four-step process: